alliander-opensource/ReLevENT/demos/homeassistant DSO schedules/demo_instructions.md

 To configure topics to be bridged, have a look at the [bridge documentation](https://mosquitto.org/man/mosquitto-conf-5.html).
 Look for the section about topic keys.

 ### Setting up an MQTT sensor
 We need a sensor.
-We will store the most up to date value in the entities state and store the profile in the entities attribute.
+We will store the most up-to-date value in the entities state and store the profile in the entities attribute.
 To do so, add the following to your `configuration.yaml`:
 ```yaml
 mqtt:
   sensor: